GigaKitty/Alpaca/README.md

 Portable collection of microservices for Alpaca trading that deploy to AWS ECS using Copilot.
 Services are split into different tools and strategies for trading.
 Some services talk to other services, while others are standalone.
 The project currently uses copilot to deploy microservices so they are easy to manage and scale.

+## Contributing
+You can easily contribute or request your own bots to this project or other projects on GigaKitty for other trading platforms by creating a new service.
+There is a step-by-step guide in the example service or you can contact us for more info just open an issue to open a comms link.

 ## Application

 The project consists of a single application "Alpaca" that make up the project.